Alain Altinoglu: Life and career

 Altinoglu conducted a concert revival of Massenet's Thérèse on 21 July 2012 at the Festival de Radio France et Montpellier, with Nora Gubisch, Charles Castronovo and Étienne Dupuis in the leading roles, which resulted in a recording released in 2013.
 At the Bayreuth Festival, he conducted the 2015 performances of Lohengrin in the production by Hans Neuenfels.

 In August 2019, Altinoglu first guest-conducted the Frankfurt Radio Symphony (hr-Sinfonieorchester).
 In December 2019, the hr-Sinfonieorchester announced the appointment of Altinoglu as its next chief conductor, effective with the 2021/22 season, with an initial contract of three seasons, as his first chief conductor position with a symphony orchestra.
 In May 2023, the Hessischer Rundfunk announced an extension of Altinoglu's contract as the orchestra's chief conductor through the 2027–2028 season.
 The orchestra has traditionally played the opening concert of the Rheingau Musik Festival at Eberbach Abbey, where Altinoglu has presented French music, such as Gounod's St. Cecilia Mass with the MDR Rundfunkchor in a live-streamed concert in 2025.

+Altinoglu is the music director of Festival International de Colmar since 2022.

 Altinoglu is married to the mezzo-soprano Nora Gubisch.
 The couple perform in recital together, and have recorded commercially together.
 Altinoglu has also made other recordings on CD and on DVD, including Pascal Dusapin's Perelà uomo di fumo, and Honegger's Jeanne d'Arc au bûcher.
 He recorded Khachaturian's Piano Concerto and Prokofiev's Third Piano Concerto with Nareh Arghamanyan and the Berlin Radio Symphony Orchestra in 2015.